Rates & other FAQs

 No one is an expert in all things, and there are issues I will refer out for, because doing them badly might get someone, maybe you, hurt.
 I do not work in addictions recovery: I have worked with folks who use substances, and I’ve worked with folks who are already sober, but I don’t have the expertise for that middle place.

-Similarly, I don’t treat active eating disorders and eating disorder recovery; I do work with clients with a history of eating disorders.
+Similarly, I don’t treat active eating disorders and eating disorder recovery; I do work with clients with a history of eating disorders and try to work with clients with a body-neutral, anti-diet culture approach.

-I also don’t really work with Obsessive Compulsive Disorder.
+I also don’t work with Obsessive Compulsive Disorder.

 Getting referred to another therapist isn’t personal: I want to make sure you’re safe and getting your needs met.